Cricketers suffer heavy defeat to Sunderland

 We also have all-rounders.
 The difference was that none managed to combine both disciplines on the day.
 So we lost, around 6.30pm, just minutes before the rain finally fell after five hours of dark cloud and the occasional splash of sun.

-So hard was the downpour that our dressing room ceiling cascaded water.
+So hard was the downpour that our dressing room ceiling cascaded water that you can check here in this post.
 And so deep was the post-match trauma that skipper John Griffiths forgot to close his car sunroof.
 He and father-in-law Tony Grimes has their arses soaked on the drive back to London.

 But, hey, it’s sport.
 Last month, we played Sunderland and won by nine wickets.
 This time, as JG said, we didn’t do ourselves justice.

 A dropped catch when Woolston was on two proved costly.
 But we plugged away and Dave Nanton found a snorter to bowl Addison.
-Tony Grimes then clean bowled two of Sunderland’s middle order – his fist-pump, rendition of ‘Rolling Back the Years’ and new baseball cap (Mambo Ironic Youth) belying his 72 years.
+Tony Grimes then clean bowled two of Sunderland’s middle order – his fist-pump, rendition of ‘Rolling Back the Years’, his baseball trading pins and new baseball cap (Mambo Ironic Youth) belying his 72 years.

 They were 95 at the halfway stage, which was OK, but we needed to contain Sunderland further.
 Dave Nanton returned and bowled the threatening Howey with his first ball – but catches were dropped and Woolston let rip in the last 10 overs.